HeartAILab/heartailab.github.io/index.md

 {% capture text %}

-Our research focus in on leveraging deep learning to analyze unstructured data sets in cardiology (and medicine in general).
+Our research focus in on leveraging deep learning to analyze unstructured data in cardiology.

 {%
   include button.html